hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Editor Customization/Custom Content Browser Menu.md

 # Creating an asset

+**Note:** You cannot create multiple assets in one "go" because on how UE handles asset creation (you will get a ensure if you try to do so).
+But they are ways to work around that.

 Basically you need a package name (Folder destination), an asset name (file name) and a factory (used to create the asset).

 Here is an example to create a Blueprint Asset and a Data Asset.

 ```c++
 // Here the BasePath (or Path) used comes from the SelectedPaths param that FContentBrowserMenuExtender_SelectedPaths returns.
 // The first entry should always be valid so its safe to cache it early as FString Path = SelectedPaths[0].